-- further explore the potential for federal, provincial, and territorial financial measures to encourage heritage development; - establish in each jurisdiction a working group to explore options highlighted in the report with other governmental departments (finance, municipal affairs, etc.) and to develop specific recommendations for municipal, provincial, territorial and federal options to encourage heritage development; and - request officials in their future deliberations to consider, among other things, both the feasibility of approaches that are pan-Canadian and the possibility of launching an initiative(s) for Canada's 150th.
+- 1. That the FPT Ministers of Culture Table promote and further explore the potential for federal, provincial, and territorial financial measures to encourage heritage development. - That the FPT Ministers of Culture Table establish in each jurisdiction a working group to explore options highlighted in this report with other governmental departments (Finance, Municipal Affairs, etc.) and to develop specific recommendations for municipal, provincialterritorial, and federal options to encourage heritage development. - 3.
+That the FPT Ministers of the Culture Table instruct officials in their future deliberations to consider, among other things, both the feasibility of approaches that are pan-Canadian and the possibility of launching an initiative(s) for Canada 150.